mateuszbaransanok/diject/docs/pages/concept.md

 )
 ```

-The above code creates a global variable holding the database instance.
+The above code creates a global variables holding the database and service instance.

 ## Introducing Diject

-Diject allows you to define a lifecycle for the database instance:
+Diject allows you to define a lifecycle for the objects:

 ```python
 database_provider = di.Singleton[Database](